Types of Care Arrangements

 Kinship care is a home provided by a family who is known to a child such as a relative or a family friend.
 The care provided is like regular alternative care, the difference being that the home is opened as an alternative care home to meet the needs of a specific child or children.

-This is the most common arrangement where alternative care families provide for the day-to-day care of a child in a family setting.
+This is the most common arrangement where care families provide for the day-to-day care of a child in a family setting.
 This placement may last a matter of days, weeks or at times often months.

-Relief alternative care homes provide temporary care as a break to regular full-time foster families.
-These placements are usually for a matter of days, and may appeal to those families wishing to consider providing alternative care part-time.
+Relief care homes provide temporary care as a break to regular full-time foster families.
+These placements are usually for a matter of days, and may appeal to those families wishing to consider providing care part-time.

 Customary care is alternate care provided to aboriginal children by the aboriginal community.
 Customary care arrangements allow children and youth to keep important cultural and family ties.